jairtarrilloecon/jairtarrilloecon/README.md

 # Hi, I'm Jair Tarrillo 👋

-Economics student focused on data analysis, automation, and technology-driven projects.
+Economics student focused on data analysis, automation, and technology-driven solutions.

 ## 📊 About me
-- Economics student interested in macroeconomics, microeconomics, and financial markets
+- Background in economics with a strong interest in data and problem solving
-- Building projects with Python, data analysis, and automation
+- Building projects that combine economic thinking with technology
-- Focused on economic data, APIs, dashboards, and intelligent systems
+- Focused on creating analytical and automated solutions using real-world data

-## 🚀 Currently learning
-- Python for data analysis
-- SQL
-- Power BI
-- Automation (n8n)
-- Economic modeling

 ## 🛠 Tech Stack
 - Python